North Shore Challenge Rules '19

 If you have trouble meeting the safety gear requirements, let us know in advance and we might be able to rustle up some spares.
 Alternatively the expensive gear can be rented for the event from Oz Satellite Rentals.
 If you tell them you are fishing the comp at the time of booking, they will give you a 20% discount.

 *The inclusion of the safety flag/high vis is at the request of boat traffic on the water at our first event back in 2017.
 They reported that it was hard to see the kayaks fishing out wide in the open swell at the back of the Anchorage and Julia Reef.
-We won't keep you off the water for not having a safety flag, but it is your responsibility to make yourself as visible as possible to other water users, leave the camo gear at home!
+We won't keep you off the water for not having a safety flag, but it is your responsibility to make yourself as visible as possible to other water users, please leave the camo gear at home!

 8) VHF Communication